 We consider the problem of network anomaly detection in large distributed systems.
 In this setting, Principal Component Analysis (PCA) has been proposed as a method for discovering anomalies by continuously tracking the projection of the data onto a residual subspace.
-While successful empirically in small networks, this approach has serious scalability limitations.
+This method was shown to work well empirically in highly aggregated networks, that is, those with a limited number of large nodes and at coarse time scales.
+This approach, however, has scalability limitations.
 To overcome these limitations, we develop a PCA-based anomaly detector in which adaptive local data filters send to a coordinator just enough data to enable accurate global detection.
 Our method is based on a stochastic matrix perturbation analysis that characterizes the tradeoff between the accuracy of anomaly detection and the amount of data communicated over the network.